Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sensing moving objects using WiFi signals has shown promising results.
 However, applying the same technology to static objects is challenging due to their lack of motion.
 To overcome this challenge, the team used the English alphabet as a static object.
 Their method, called Wiffract, uses the radio waves of a WiFi transmitter and receiver to conduct the experiment.

 Wiffract was developed based on Joseph Keller’s Geometrical Diffraction Theory (GTD), which exploits the signature that edges leave on a receiver grid.
 When a wave hits an edge, a wave crest appears, called a Keller cone, according to GTD.
 That interaction applies not only to sharp, visible edges, but to all surfaces.
-The researchers placed the receiver grid near the edge.
-The reflected rays leave different signals on the receiver grid, which the team used to determine the image of the object they were tracking.
+The researchers set up the receiver grid near the edge.
+The reflected rays leave different signals on the receiver grid, which the team uses to determine the image of the object they are tracking.

 “We then developed a mathematical model that uses the cone signal to infer the contours of the edges,” said Yasamin Mostofi, a professor at the University of California Santa Barbara.
 That allowed us to project a WiFi image of the English letter through the wall.